Want the tl;dr of how I ended up here?

 Founded in December 2006, Bleeding Espresso began as a way for me to keep in touch with family and friends as well as drum up freelance writing business.
 Accordingly, from 2006 to 2010, I wrote about pretty much anything that struck my fancy from tidbits of southern Italian life, Italian traditions and holidays, recipes, interesting books, and much more — and this is what you will find if you page through the archives.

 In February 2010, however, I decided to shift focus, dig deeper, and really explore how my life has changed since I moved to Italy in 2003.
 I announced this change in Exploring New Directions: The Making of a Mission Statement.
-What you will see from that point forward in the blog are more reflective posts on ideas such as simplicity, mindfulness, and living in the moment as these have become the principles upon which my daily life are based.
+I started writing more reflective posts on ideas such as simplicity, mindfulness, and living in the moment as these have become the principles upon which my daily life are based.

 For those who stop by for recipes, there will continue to be some of those as well; one of life’s simplest pleasures for me is spending time in the kitchen.
-Reading is also one of my greatest joys, so for those who enjoy book reviews, you can now find those solely on the Book Reviews page — and through a special RSS feed just for them (book reviews will not appear on the main feed).
+Reading is also one of my greatest joys, so for those who enjoy book reviews, you can now find those solely on the Book Reviews page.

 I hope you will join me on this journey and share your thoughts and experiences along the way.